porthole-dev/pmbootstrap/docs/cross_compiling.md

 This is supported since pmbootstrap 3.4, previous versions will ignore this option and use the crossdirect method instead.

-Packages from `makedepends_host=` in the `APKBUILD` are installed in the native chroot, and packages from `makedepends_build=` in the foreign chroot.
+Packages from `makedepends_build=` in the `APKBUILD` are installed in the native chroot (where we run the build), and packages from `makedepends_host=` in the foreign chroot.
 Environment variables are used to run abuild in the native chroot and use its cross compilation features rather than running it and the build system through QEMU.
 This massively speeds up building when it works.

 The foreign chroot is mounted into the native chroot at `/sysroot`.
 Most build systems will refer to it as "sysroot", in abuild it is `CBUILDROOT`.